wookay/DataFlow.jl/README.md

 eval(f(2)) == 4
 ```

 You can pull off a few hacks to make this style convenient, of course, but fundamentally it's a hassle for both the human and the compiler.
-One of Flow's key goals is to enable framework designers to return from a "building expression trees" API to a "functions + data" one, making the programming more intuitive and composable for the user, and easier to implement for the developer.
+One of DataFlow's key goals is to enable framework designers to return from a "building expression trees" API to a "functions + data" one, making the programming more intuitive and composable for the user, and easier to implement for the developer.

 Key goals: